ropensci-archive/tic.package/README.md

 A minimal example package with pkgdown documentation created and uploaded by tic.
 The documentation is written to, and served from, the `docs` directory of the `master` branch.

-# How to use this example as the base for your own R package
+# How to use this example repo as the base for your own R package

-Two ways exists:
+Two ways exist:
 1. By forking this repo and adapting it to your needs
 2. By starting from scratch locally and going step by step